SBFRF/TDSlocationGrabber/README.md

    `python frfTDSdataCrawler.py chl`

-this will run and crawl the CHLdata thredds location in the `waves` folder to start by default
+this will run and crawl the CHLdata thredds location in the `waves` and `currents` folder to start by default. to modify line 103 in frfTDSdataCrawler.py